 1. The President shall preside at all meetings of the Society, the Board of Directors and the Executive Committee.
 The President may call special meetings of the Board and the Executive Committee.
 If a vacancy in the office of President occurs, the Senior Regional Vice President shall serve pro tem until the vacancy is filled in accordance with Section F, Article V, of these bylaws.

-3. Each Regional Vice-President shall work closely with the President of the Society and with the district directors within his region.
-Each Vice President shall endeavor to inform the district directors on the happenings within his region; shall suggest improvements for the promotion of the Society; shall coordinate any activities that may occur within his region; shall meet with his district directors and help represent their concerns and comments to any meeting of the Board, Executive Committee or to the President.
-Each Vice President shall act as liaison for the Society with chapters hosting regional conventions of the Society in his region, and shall give every assistance possible to any district when called upon by the responsible district director or chapter president within such district.
+3. Each Regional Vice-President shall work closely with the President of the Society and with the district Directors within her/his region.
+Each Vice President shall endeavor to inform the district Directors on the happenings within her/his region; shall suggest improvements for the promotion of the Society; shall coordinate any activities that may occur within her/his region; shall meet with her/his district Directors and help represent their concerns and comments to any meeting of the Board, Executive Committee or to the President.
+Each Vice President shall act as liaison for the Society with chapters hosting regional conventions of the Society in her/his region, and shall give every assistance possible to any district when called upon by the responsible district Director or chapter president within such district.